-Title links, also known as page titles and meta titles, are typically not visible on the page or post itself and can usually be found in the web browser title bar or tab.
+Page titles, also known as title links and meta titles, are typically not visible on the page or post itself and can usually be found in the web browser title bar or tab.
 They are often used by search engines as the title of the result snippet and play a significant role in search engine rankings.

 Google Search Result Title Link Example